tlienart/Franklin.jl/README.md

 * `assets`: essentially contains files like images.
 * `libs`: contains files necessary to run libraries such as [KaTeX](https://katex.org) and [highlight.js](https://highlightjs.org/).
+* `scripts`: contains code scripts that you may want to show.
 * `src`: this is the folder where you work
     * `src/_css`: is where you should modify your CSS files
     * `src/_html_parts`: is where basic html building blocks are defined (head, foot etc) which are used in assembling the final pages